fml-fam/blog/content/page/about.md

 author: "wrathematics"
 ---

-This is a blog dedicated to the [fml project](https://github.com/fml-fam/), which is at its heart a C++ library for high-performance dense matrix computing.
+This is a blog dedicated to the [fml project](https://github.com/fml-fam/), a C++ framework for high-performance dense matrix computing.
 Sometimes I also talk about math related to things I'm thinking about in fml.

 I use a lot of LaTeX in posts, so enabling JavaScript for [MathJax](https://www.mathjax.org/) will make things look much nicer.
 I don't use any kind of trackers (that I'm aware of).
 Currently I use [GitHub Pages](https://pages.github.com/) for hosting.
 The blog framework is [Hugo](https://gohugo.io/) with a slightly modified Hugo theme [onetwothree](https://github.com/schollz/onetwothree).
 Source for the blog is available [here](https://github.com/fml-fam/blog).